 Tecumseh's Revenge at Scioto Trails

 Annie's Race: Annie Rooney was integral in the development of the Tecumseh's Revenge race and an avid OMBC Series Racer.
-Just two year's ago, tragically, she was struck by a drunk driver who took her life.
+Just three year's ago, tragically, she was struck by a drunk driver who took her life.
 For everyone who was privileged to have known her, Annie's warm smile, enthusiasm for life and all things mountain biking inspired us.
 At Scioto Trails, we celebrate her life and the race she brought to the OMBC Race Series.

 Tecumseh's Revenge is entering its fourth year with the Ohio Series.
 Like last year, it will continue to be Fast and Furious.
 Not to be confused with the botched US Government Operation that put hundreds of guns in the hands of criminals, THIS Fast and Furious will entice you with speedy down hills then hit you with a reality check as Tecumseh unleashes his mighty fury in the form of lung busting climbs.

 Who was Tecumseh and why should I fear his revenge?